Alansaji2003/100-days-of-code/log.md

 thoughts: html is quite intersting!

 ### R1D3
-todays progress: made an id card
+todays progress: made an id card<br>
 thoughts: puting dp was a task...